zagortenay333/tempestacons/README.md

 * The script doesn't overwrite files.
 Delete the file you want to overwrite before executing the script.

-**NOTE:** If you change the icon color swatch in the `icons.svg` file, update the `DEFULT_COLOR` variable inside the `render-pngs.sh` script, otherwise the script won't be able to change the png color during rendering.
+**NOTE:** If you change the icon color swatch in the `icons.svg` file, update the `DEFULT_COLOR` variable inside the `render-pngs` script, otherwise the script won't be able to change the png color during rendering.

 ---